-According to the American Academy of Otolaryngology, by the age of five, nearly every child has experienced at least one painful ear infection.
-(American Academy of Otolaryngology) Bacteria that travel from the nasal cavity into the ear during a cold or other respiratory ailment are typically the cause.
-The influx of bacteria stimulates inflammation and causes a fluid buildup behind the eardrum.
+According to the American Academy of Otolaryngology, ear tube insertion is the most common childhood surgery performed with anesthesia.
+The procedure is usually performed because of bacteria that travel from the nasal cavity into the ear during a cold or other respiratory ailment.
+This influx of bacteria stimulates inflammation and causes a fluid buildup behind the eardrum.

 - Reduce pressure.
 Ear infections and fluid buildup increase pressure inside the ear, which is what causes pain.
 Ear tubes allow air to enter the ear, equalizing the pressure between the inner ear and the outside world.
 This eases pain and helps prevent accumulation of liquid in the middle ear.

 - Drain fluid.
 Ear tubes allow pus and mucus buildup from ear infections to drain out of the ear without causing pain or increasing the risk of related complications.

 - Prepare the ear for treatment drops.
 Tubes also make it easier to use antibiotic drops in the ears to treat infections.
 The tubes function as a passageway, permitting the drops to travel directly into the ear.
 Because they make antibiotic drops easier to use, the tubes can eliminate the need for oral antibiotic treatment.